 1. What are SUN Bucks?

-Summer EBT, which is branded as SUN Bucks, is a new and permanent program to provide food purchasing benefits to households with school-aged children to purchase food during the summer.
-These households will receive a benefit amount determined by the federal government for each qualifying child, to be spent during the summer months.
+Summer EBT, which is branded as SUN Bucks, is a new and permanent program to provide benefits to households with school-aged children to purchase food during the summer.
+Households will receive $177 for each qualifying child, to be spent during the summer months.
 Eligibility must be established annually.2.
 How is SUN Bucks funded?

 SUN Bucks is funded by the state of Hawaiʻi and the United States Department of Agriculture (USDA).3.
 Who automatically qualifies (no application is required) for SUN Bucks?

-School-aged children are automatically eligible for SUN Bucks if:- The child was in a household that participated in Supplemental Nutrition Assistance Program (SNAP) or Temporary Assistance for Needy Families (TANF) in any month starting from July 1 of the school year being considered, through the last day of the summer break of the same school year being considered; or
+School-aged children are automatically eligible for SUN Bucks if:- The child was in a household that participated in Supplemental Nutrition Assistance Program (SNAP) or Temporary Assistance for Needy Families (TANF) in any month from July 1, 2024, through August 3, 2025; or

 - The child has been identified as a ward of the state (foster child), or identified by their school as homeless, migrant, or runaway; or